Deviled Eggs Dip with Chives and Paprika [VIDEO]

-- Great alternative to use leftover Easter eggs.
+- A great alternative to using leftover Easter eggs.

 - The dip is creamy and rich, the perfect crowd appetizer.

-- Can be served with crunchy veggies, veggie sticks, chips, crackers or toasted bread.
+- It can be served with crunchy veggies, veggie sticks, chips, crackers or toasted bread.

 - Any leftovers are delicious and can also be served on toast.

 What is Deviled Eggs?